koush/AnyKernel/README.md

 ## // Instructions ##

-1. Place zImage in the root (dtb and/or dtbo should also go here for devices that require custom ones, each will fallback to the original if not included)
+1. Place zImage in the root (dt or dtb, and/or dtbo should also go here for devices that require custom ones, each will fallback to the original if not included)

 2. Place any required ramdisk files in /ramdisk and modules in /modules (with the full path like /modules/system/lib/modules)